loveencounterflow/kwic/README.md

 ```

 The above is a KWIC-style permuted index of these (artificial and real) 'words',
-chosen to highlight some charcteristics of the implemented algorithm:
+chosen to highlight some characteristics of the implemented algorithm:

 ```
 a           ba          cab